January 01, 2023

 A Mercy TUG robot can deliver and pickup items from co-workers and continue on its way.

 Aethon robot delivers meals Mercy Healthcare“When there aren’t enough hands or feet to get everything done, a set of wheels can make all the difference.
 TUGs, autonomous robots, take care of so many tasks that used to slow us down and take time away from our patients,” said Kim Kerlagon, a patient ambassador at Mercy Hospital Jefferson, where the robots have been in use the past three years.
-“They can pick up and deliver patient meals, linens and even medications.
-Every trip a TUG makes is one a human being doesn’t have to, and for nurses and other caregivers, it means we can spend more time with our patients.”

 After a successful pilot program at Mercy Jefferson, outside of St. Louis, TUGs are being put to use at Mercy’s largest hospital in St. Louis, with a target launch date by the end of January 2023, followed by other Mercy hospitals throughout the year.